bobarino/cs3251p2/README.txt

 To run program:
     User input cannot be inputted until Peer Discovery is complete.
 Please wait ~5 seconds to ensure it is all sent correctly.

     python ringo.py <flag> <local-port> <POC-name> <POC-Port> <N>

     - <flag>: type of Ringo
         S: Sender
         R: Receiver
         F: Forwarder
     - <local-port>: the UDP port number the Ringo will use
     - <POC-name>: host name of POC.
 0 if the ringo has no POC
     - <POC-port>: the UDP port number of the POC for this ringo.
 0 if ringo has no POC
     - <N>: total number of ringos when theyre all active

+    IMPORTANT:
+        - There must be one sender ringo and one receiver ringo, no more than one is allowed.
+	- Only input data when a ">" is shown on the prompt

 Working Commands:
     show-matrix: shows RTT matrix